A tree fell on me at Cedar College Northgate on September 11, 2009.

 ‘The purpose of Cedar College is to prepare students for real life as they discover Jesus, display love and develop self.

-And the website contains the following goals…
+The website contains the following goals…

 - Discover Jesus.
 We believe that real life is found in knowing Jesus Christ, and we regularly encourage our students to discover Jesus for themselves.